IntelLabs/open-omics-alphafold/README.md

 (3) this repo places CPU as its primary computation resource for acceleration, which may not provide an optimal speed on GPU.

-## Primary solution for setup of intel-alphafold2 environment
+## Primary solution for setup of Open-omics-alphafold environment

 1. install anaconda;